 In a region where more than 90% of native vegetation on privately owned land has been cleared, Round the Bend Conservation Co-operative is part of an important network of remnant bushland blocks linking Warrandyte State Park with Kinglake National Park.

 Understorey and ground cover plants are naturally sparse.
 However, over 380 indigenous plants have been recorded on the property to date including a number of species of regional significance.
 Refer to the Plant lists page.
-Much of the property is remarkably free of noxious and environmental weeds due to the concerted and ongoing weed control program employed by members over the past 48 years
+Much of the property is remarkably free of noxious and environmental weeds due to the concerted and ongoing weed control program employed by members since 1971.

 Box- Stringybark Woodland characterised by Red Box, Red Stringybark, Long-leaved Box, Red Ironbark and scattered Yellow Box dominates the dry ridges and northern and western facing slopes grading into Valley Sclerophyll Forest on eastern and southern aspects and along gully lines.
 Here a mixture of Swamp Gum, Messmate Stringybark, Narrow-leaved Peppermint and scattered Candlebarks occur.